-You can find information about the Bank's dividends paid or payable per share on the common shares and each outstanding series of preferred shares in each of the three most recently completed years in Note 16 of the 2017 Financial Statements and under the heading "Outstanding Shares and Securities Convertible into Common Shares" on page 75 of the 2017 MD&A, which Note and page we incorporate herein by reference.
+You can find information about the Bank's dividends paid or payable per share on the common shares and each outstanding series of preferred shares in each of the three most recently completed years under the heading "Outstanding Shares and NVCC Capital Instruments" on page 65 of the 2019 MD&A, which page we incorporate herein by reference.

-We cannot declare dividends on our preferred or common shares if paying those dividends would contravene the capital adequacy, liquidity, or other regulations under the Bank Act.
-Also, we cannot pay common share dividends unless we have paid all dividends declared and payable on the Bank's preferred shares or set aside sufficient funds to do so.
+We cannot (a) declare dividends on our preferred or common shares if paying those dividends would contravene the capital adequacy, liquidity, or other regulations under the Bank Act; (b) pay common share dividends unless we have paid all dividends declared and payable on the Bank's preferred shares or set aside sufficient funds to do so; and (c) pay common share dividends or preferred share dividends unless we have paid all interest due and payable on the Bank's Subordinated Capital Notes (as defined below).
 The Board of Directors determines the amount and payment of future dividends.
 The determination by the Board of Directors depends on the Bank's operations, financial condition, cash requirements, future regulatory restrictions on the payment of dividends, and other factors the Board of Directors finds relevant.
-You can find information about our dividends and our dividend payout range on page 75 of the 2017 MD&A, which we incorporate herein by reference.
+You can find information about our dividends and our dividend payout range on page 65 of the 2019 MD&A, which we incorporate herein by reference.